The Bankrate promise

 Look for fire-retardant plants

-In areas prone to wildfire, creating a defensible zone around your home and making use of non-flammable materials, like cement and stone, are just some strategies to protect your home.
-Plants in the yard can fuel the flames and spread the fire towards the house.
-Cal Fire recommends planting fire-retardant plants, like Rockrose, ice plant, aloe, hedging roses, sumac and shrub apples.
-Maple, poplar and cherry trees tend to be less flammable than pine or fir trees.
-A well-maintained lawn that does not have overgrown, dried out grass can also help mitigate your risk.
+In areas prone to wildfire, plants in your yard could fuel wildfire flames and spread the fire toward your house.
+As such, creating a defensible zone around your home and making use of non-flammable materials, like cement and stone, may prove helpful.
+The California Department of Forestry and Fire Protection also recommends planting fire-retardant plants like Rockrose, ice plants, aloe, hedging roses, sumac and shrub apples in your yard.
+Further, it notes that maple, poplar and cherry trees tend to be less flammable than pine or fir trees.
+A well-maintained lawn that does not have overgrown, dried-out grass may also help mitigate your risk.
+However, it’s important to understand that almost anything will burn in certain circumstances.

 Create an emergency plan

-Creating a natural disaster survival guide for the family is important.
-Some items to keep in an emergency kit can include non-perishable food items and bottled water, in case stores are not open and the water supply is impacted, as well as medications, chargers for cell phones, and radios for emergency alerts.
-Keep a physical document that includes evacuation routes, insurance policy information, local radio stations and a checklist for securing the home.
-Make sure to have a digital and hardcopy version in the event of a power loss.
-Most importantly, make sure every member of your household knows the emergency plan for each type of disaster and where the supplies are located.
-If applicable, determine a safe meet-up place or contact method for family members who may be outside of the house.
+Creating a natural disaster survival guide for your family is important.
+Some items to keep in an emergency kit might include non-perishable food items and bottled water (in case stores are not open and the water supply is impacted), as well as medications, chargers for cell phones and radios for emergency alerts.
+Experts recommend keeping a physical document that includes evacuation routes, insurance policy information, local radio stations and a checklist for securing the home.
+Having a digital and hardcopy version may prove useful in the event of a power loss.
+Most importantly, every member of your household should ideally know the emergency plan for each type of disaster and where the supplies are located.
+If applicable, determine a safe meetup place or contact method for family members who may be outside of the house.
 Keep in mind that cell phones may not be available in the aftermath of a natural disaster.

 What home insurance covers during natural disasters

 In many cases, home insurance will cover natural disaster claims.
-Weather events that cause heavy winds, heavy rain, freezing, snow and ice, fire and lightning or falling objects are typically covered under homeowners insurance.
+Weather events that cause intense winds, heavy rain, freezing temperatures, snow, ice, fire, lightning or falling objects are typically covered under homeowners insurance.

 Here are the natural disasters that are typically covered by home insurance:

-Several natural disasters are not covered by standard homeowners insurance policies, including flood or earthquake damage.
+Several natural disasters are not covered by standard homeowners insurance policies, though, including flood or earthquake damage.
 Homeowners who live in areas where floods and earthquakes are common are encouraged to consider purchasing separate flood insurance and earthquake insurance policies.
-In some states, damages from hurricanes, particularly wind damage, might be covered, but there may be a hurricane or windstorm deductible that is separate from your normal damage deductible.
-In coastal towns or other areas prone to hurricane damage, this deductible is usually one to five percent of your home’s insured value.
+In some states, damage from hurricanes (particularly wind damage) might be covered, but there may be a hurricane or windstorm deductible that is separate from your normal damage deductible.
+In coastal towns or other areas prone to hurricane damage, this deductible is usually 1 to 5 percent of your home’s insured value.

 Frequently asked questions

 There are a variety of options available when it comes to choosing the best home insurance company.
-While it can help to get a sense of the average cost of homeowners insurance, a large factor of your premium cost will depend on your area and state.
-It’s a good idea to do some research to compare providers or speak with a licensed insurance professional to find the right company, coverage and cheapest price for you.
+While it can help to get a sense of the average cost of homeowners insurance, large factors that influence your premium include your area and state.
+It’s a good idea to do some research to compare providers or speak with a licensed insurance professional to find the right company, coverage and price for you.

 Yes, home insurance premiums typically go up after almost any covered claim.
 However, the rate increase depends on the severity of the claim and the cost of repairs.
 Homeowners usually have some options to help offset rate increases, including taking advantage of available discounts or adjusting coverage.
 It’s a good idea to speak with a licensed insurance professional to ensure that there is still adequate coverage before making any policy changes.